shivanijpatil/Edu.ai/README.md

 # This repository is for the construct week project for course RCT104.
 ## Introduction
 The challenge we face is to create a comprehensive AI-powered quiz generator and assessment platform that meets the diverse needs of schools and educators.
-The platform should allow school administrators to create quizzes question types.
+The platform should allow school administrators to create quiz question types.
 The quizzes should be generated automatically by AI algorithms, ensuring a diverse and balanced set of questions that challenge students at their appropriate skill levels.
-Furthermore, the platform should facilitate the administration of quizzes , providing features for results, and monitoring student progress in real-time.
+Furthermore, the platform should facilitate the administration of quizzes, provide features for results, and monitor student progress in real time.

 ## Project Type
 Frontend